ajball/clutch-coding-exercise/README.md

 ## Prerequisites & Assumptions

-- You are working on a Mac or Macbook Pro
+- You are working on MacOS
 - You have [homebrew](https://brew.sh/) installed
 - You have the [Java 8](https://adoptopenjdk.net/) jdk and runtime installed (`brew cask install adoptopenjdk8`)
 	- My output from `java -version`: `openjdk version "1.8.0_222"`